Departamento-TI/cenabast-tienda/README.md

 Frequent integration with the main branch ensures continuous testing and validation.

 ```
-git checkout master
+git checkout main
-git pull origin master
+git pull origin main
 git checkout <your-branch>
-git rebase master
+git rebase main
 ```

 ### Pull Request and Code Review:

-When the branch is ready to merge, a Pull request is lifted targeting to the `master` branch.
+When the branch is ready to merge, a Pull request is lifted targeting to the `main` branch.
 Developers conduct code reviews before merging into the main branch.

 Branch must pass the pipeline validations.